MattesGroeger/MGCommand/Readme.md

 [sequence execute];
 ```

 Please note, that you have to call `complete()` when the block operation is done (can be asynchronous).
-Otherwise the execution of the `MGBlockCommand` will never finish.
+Otherwise the execution of the `MGAsyncBlockCommand` will never finish.

 ### Cancellable Commands (since 0.0.3)